 CONSISTENT COOLING IS NECESSARY

 Ice packs begin to melt and lose heat when exposed to body temperature.
-Consistent time along with appropriatefreezing is necessary to create a scientific process of cryolipolysis.referreCryopliposis “Cryo” = cold + “lipo” = fat cells + “lysis” = cell death and removal.
+Consistent exposure to a precise temperature is necessary to induce the scientific process of cryolipolysis.

 DIY COOL SCULPTING RISKS

-Sereaving money does not outweigh the risk of thermal injury or frostbite.
+Even if CoolSculpting at home were effective, saving money would not outweigh the risk of thermal injury or frostbite.
 These injuries quickly occur with uncontrolled exposure to ice.

-Summed up, DIY CoolSculpting or trying to freeze your fat at home only results in lost time, possible skin damage, tocontinual fat bulges, and frustration.
+Summed up, DIY CoolSculpting or trying to freeze your fat at home only results in lost time, possible skin damage, no change to fat bulges, and frustration.

-Men and women turn to internet hacks in hopes of saving money.
-The problem is people are misled thinking an ice bag is a solution to tackling difficult fat bulges that resist diet and exercise.People all over the world have turned to CoolSculpting because it creates cryopliposis or cell death.

-Again millions of men and women around the world choose Cool Sculpting for their body contouring needs.DOES COOL SCULPTING LAST

-Crypolisis causes fat cells to crystalize and then rupture.
-At this point, the cells are destroyed.
-In 8 - 12 weeks the lymphatic system will excrete these fat cells as waste from the body.
-Once removed from the body these fat cells can not replicate.
-At home, Cool Sculpting doesn’t provide the necessary procedures to create cryolipolyis.

-HOW MUCH DOES COOL SCULPTING COST

-Cool Sculpting prices vary depending on the size of the applicator, and the areas to be treated.
-As your premier body sculptor [SPA], in [LOCATION], offers a complimentary consultation.
-The provider will go over all costs, any questions, and each patient’s goals.
-In addition, each new patient receives a 25% discount.
-Yes, at home Cool Sculpting is less expensive; however, is a possible hospital bill worth the cost of remaining fat bulges.STEP OUT OF YOUR HOUSE and INTO THE NEW YOU
+STEP OUT OF YOUR HOUSE and INTO THE NEW YOU

 Effective fat reduction and protecting your safety are the two main reasons to CoolSculpt with a professional.
-An effective body contouring process unachieved by ice packs.Legitimate CoolSculpting treatments are the only real option for freezing away those obstinate bulges.
+Legitimate CoolSculpting treatments are the only real option for freezing away those obstinate bulges.
 Get started on sculpting a slimmer you by scheduling a FREE consultation from the leading CoolSculpting provider in Oklahoma City.
 Contact Cool Aesthetics online or call (405) 842-9732 today.